goschtl/zope/grok/website/buildouts/development/README.txt

  * Navigate to the Site Setup > Add/Remove Products and install the "Grok Site Policy" Product.

-   (can we have this install called when we choose the 'Grok Site Policy'
+   (We should be able to have this installed when we choose the
-    in the previous step?)
+    'Grok Site Policy' in the previous step?
+It's got bugs ATM.)

+ * Make an export of the 'public_website' Folder of the production site (maybe we should make one of this available somewhere) and copy that into ./parts/instance/import/.
+Use the ZMI to import this content into your development instance.
+You may need to poke the portal_catalog for a re-index.

  * Makes some changes in the src directory.
    Restart some Zopes.
    Do some tests.